laurentmuller/calculation/README.md

 License
 -------
 This bundle is under its own license.
-See the [complete license](LICENSE.md) in the bundle-
+See the [complete license](LICENSE.md).